 ENERGY STAR Portfolio Manager

 Portfolio Manager is the required benchmarking tool for initiatives such as the 2030 Districts, the Better Buildings Challenge, and ENERGY STAR Certification.
-According to the EPA, 40% of US commercial building space is already benchmarked in Portfolio Manager, including over half of the Fortune 100 companies.
+According to the EPA, 40% of US commercial building space has already been benchmarked in Portfolio Manager, including over half of Fortune 100 companies.